 |Project Name||Sustainable Rural Infrastructure and Watershed Management Sector Facility|

 |Source of Funding / Amount||

 |Strategic Agendas||Environmentally sustainable growth

 |Sector / Subsector||

-Agriculture, natural resources and rural development / Irrigation - Water-based natural resources management
+Agriculture, natural resources and rural development / Agricultural production - Irrigation - Rural flood protection - Water-based natural resources management

 |Gender Equity and Mainstreaming||Effective gender mainstreaming|

 |Description||The project is intended to address issues of PRI and watershed management in mountainous provinces of Northern Lao PDR by using an integrated land use planning approach that integrates efficient, sustainable and climate resilient rural infrastructure, and feasible watershed protection measures.
 For an ecosystem based sustainable rural development, infrastructure and the watershed have to be considered simultaneously.
 The expected impact of the project will be to achieve sustainable and inclusive rural development.
 The outcome of the project will be to enhance sustainable, market oriented agricultural production and natural resources management in selected watersheds.|